 Here’s something I learnt very quickly during my zoo visits in the US: wildlife photography is really hard!

 Taking a photo of an animal isn’t particularly difficult.
-Throw a long lens on your camera, open up the aperture to its maximum (if you’re going to be placing the lens against a cage so you blur the cage out) and snap a photo.
+First, throw a long lens on your camera.
+Then, open up the aperture to its maximum.
+This helps blur the cage out if you place the lens against a cage.
+Then, snap a photo.
 But if you want to take a great photo of an animal, say in a very special moment, it becomes significantly more difficult.

 Getting that special moment where an animal does something is all a matter of timing.
 It is all about pressing the shutter at a very specific time to capture the exact moment you’re looking for.
 While shooting a burst of five consecutive shots may help, you might find that the exact moment lies in between the shots you’ve taken, further adding to the frustration.